zzhiyuann/academic-kickstart/content/en/home/experience.md

  By analyzing the time-lag cross-correlation between the spread of the COVID-19 epidemic and multiple factors, we estimated the probable effectiveness of different public health interventions, such as epicenter lockdown and city-wide quarantine.
 And we interpret the the spread of the COVID-19 epidemic bases on our findings and discussions.

-  * A paper ”Impact of Human Mobility on the Spread of the COVID-19 epidemic in China: a descriptive study” is on work.
+  * A paper "Impact of Human Mobility on the Spread of the COVID-19 epidemic in China: a descriptive study" is on work.
     """

 +++